Better Than Chipotle Sofritas Bowl.

 And finally, for a bit more texture, I crumbled some tortilla chips into the bowl:

-crumbling tortilla into bowl
+adding tortilla into sofritas bowl

 And last but not least, just the tiniest bit of grated vegan cheese: